Environmental Management System

 The Sumitomo Rubber Group was certified in March 2009 as an “Eco-First company” under the “Eco-First Program” established by the Ministry of the Environment, and renewed its “Eco-First Commitments,” which summarize fresh targets for environmental preservation, in October 2022.

 In light of the increasing seriousness of global social issues, including climate change and other environmental concerns, we also came to the conclusion that a new policy, one based on long-term perspectives that look to the world of 2050 and beyond, would be essential to our efforts to ensure the sustained growth and development of both our group and society as a whole.
-The Long-Term Sustainability Target : “Driving Our Future Initiatives 2050” was thus formulated and announced in August 2021.
-The updated “Eco-First Commitments” include our carbon neutrality targets for 2050 (Scope 1 + 2) and other environmental targets identified by this Long-Term Sustainability Policy.
+The Long-Term Sustainability Targets : “Driving Our Future Initiatives” was thus formulated and announced in August 2021.
+The updated “Eco-First Commitments” include our carbon neutrality targets for 2050 (Scope 1 + 2) and other environmental targets identified by this Long-Term Sustainability Targets.

 What Are Eco-First Commitments?